Consumers expect convenience and accessibility when it comes to content.

 We can transcribe videos, podcasts, and advertisements so that more people will be able to hear your message.
 These services can also help boost your SEO and make it easier to repurpose your content.

-Continue reading for a more detailed look at the value of transcription and the potential pitfalls of choosing the wrong service to transcribe your content.
+Continue reading for a more detailed look at the value of transcription.
+Additionally, we cover the potential pitfalls of choosing the wrong service to transcribe your content.

 What Transcription Can Do for You

 Videos and podcasts are both great ways to improve brand awareness, encourage readers to share content, and increase search engine visibility.
-However, these types of content are a significant investment, so you will want to make sure they work as hard as possible for your organization.
-Transcribing audio to text allows you to get more out of multimedia content, because it can broaden your potential audience, create SEO markers, and make it easier to restructure and repurpose the content later on.
+However, these types of content are a significant investment.
+So, you will want to make sure they work as hard as possible for your organization.
+Transcribing audio to text allows you to get more out of multimedia content.
+It can broaden your potential audience, create SEO markers, and make it easier to restructure and repurpose the content later on.
 Here is a closer look at how transcription accomplishes these key tasks:

-Boost SEO – While search engines have become very good at “reading” text to identify markers of quality that ultimately rank a websites’ worth and position on search engine results pages, they have not yet become able to accurately interpret audio.
+Boost SEO – Search engines have become very good at “reading” text to identify markers of quality that ultimately rank a websites’ worth and position on search engine results pages.
+However, they have not yet become able to accurately interpret audio.
 Transcription puts the audio into plain text that is easily picked up by any search engine.